 HEAL’s Board of Directors consists of people from refugee communities, human rights workers, financial specialists and education, health and welfare workers who have experience in providing services to people from refugee backgrounds

-Emeritus Professor Keithia Wilson
+Professor Emerita Keithia Wilson

-Professor Emeritus Keithia Wilson has extensive experience as both an academic psychologist and tertiary educator at Griffith University for 26 years, and a practising psychologist in the areas of counselling, organisational and community psychology in the public, private and not-for-profit sectors for 37 years.
+Professor Emerita Keithia Wilson has extensive experience as both an academic psychologist and tertiary educator at Griffith University for 26 years, and a practising psychologist in the areas of counselling, organisational and community psychology in the public, private and not-for-profit sectors for 37 years.

 She has been nationally recognised for her effectiveness as an educator having received the Prime Minister’s Award for the 2007 Australian University Teacher of the Year, and a National Senior Teaching Fellowship in 2010.
 Keithia also has extensive experience in leadership roles in management consultancy and professional training and development